Scalable UI kit design system

 Reflection

-Despite juggling multiple responsibilities at Datama, I built the UI kit buttons from scratch while also fixing over 20+ screens, learning how to balance speed, consistency, and scalability in real projects.
+Despite juggling multiple responsibilities at Datama, I rebuilt the UI button system from scratch while improving more than 20+ screens.
+This experience taught me how to balance speed, consistency, and scalability in a real product environment.These discussions helped identify hesitation points, clarify navigation flow, and refine the primary call to action.

-• Work in a hybrid rhythm, staying efficient.
+• Working in a hybrid rhythm while staying efficient

-• Structure Figma files for both designers and developers.
+• Structuring Figma files for both designers and developers

-• Collaborate with dev and data teams using Angular Material and Google Material Design.
+• Collaborating with engineering and data teams using Angular Material and Google Material Design

-• Lead a homepage redesign that improved brand trust and visual clarity.
+• Leading a homepage redesign that improved brand clarity and trust

 Let's connect!